moroz69off/MRZtdlflh_solution/README.md

 # MRZtdlflh_solution
-I want to receive new projects in [Telegram](https://telegram.org/blog) (according to my filter) from the freelancehunt site ([my profile in the this site](https://freelancehunt.com/freelancer/NEWmoroz69off.html "Site freelancehunt.com")).
+I want to receive new projects in [Telegram](https://telegram.org/blog) (according to my filter) from the name-name site
-**Plus**: In addition, my homemade AI will select one of several pre-prepared answers and send it to the customer.

 I will use [TdLib.API](https://github.com/tdlib/td)